Skip Navigation

 The Havasu National Wildlife Refuge on the lower Colorado River has provided a vast sanctuary for migrating birds since it was founded by Roosevelt in 1941.

-Eventually you’ll arrive in Kingman, a key port of call on the iconic Route 66.
-The town is stuffed with vintage Americana and great diners while the Route 66 Museum brings it all to life.
+Your overnight's stay in Kingman, a key port of call on the iconic Route 66.
+The town is full of vintage Americana and great diners whilst the Route 66 Museum brings it all to life.

 Distance: 173km (108miles)